 Depression is considered a psychiatric disability under the Americans with Disabilities Act (ADA).
 It’s a significant mood disorder that’s known to interfere with daily activities, which may include your ability to work.

 Depression sometimes becomes so severe that you can no longer go to work.
 While the ADA guarantees access to programs that provide assistance, not everyone with depression qualifies for disability benefits.

 Here’s what you need to know about qualifying and applying for financial assistance if you or a loved one are currently unable to sustain a job due to depression.

 Clinical depression is one of the most common mental health conditions in the United States.
-Your doctor may diagnose you with depression if you experience a combination of the following symptoms on most days for at least two weeks:
+Your doctor may diagnose you with depression if you experience a combination of the following symptoms on most days for at least

 - persistent sadness